gabrieldansereau/betadiversity-hotspots/README.md

 ## Additional notes

 - For each important file that is too large to be version controlled, a version-controlled placeholder file was created (for example `data/proc/ebd_warblers_prep_placeholder.csv`) to record the time where the large file was last updated on purpose.
-The placeholder is updated when the files are changed and the functions will trigger a warning prompting to make sure the change was made on purpose.
+The placeholder is updated when the files are changed, and the functions will trigger a warning prompting to make sure the change was made on purpose.
 If it was, the placeholder should be re-committed with the new modification time.
 If the file was overwritten without a change (and the user is sure of it), the placeholder change can be discarded.
-- This project is based on previous proof of concept by @tpoisot, my advisor, at <https://gitlab.com/tpoisot/BioClim>.
+- This project is based on previous proof of concept by [@tpoisot](https://github.com/tpoisot), my M.Sc. advisor, at <https://gitlab.com/tpoisot/BioClim>.